 Indeed if such natural features were absent, they would go to the greatest of extents and even costs of human labor and capital creating them – building hills and even “importing” large rocks to emulate mountains.
 It was even said that the Sung Dynasty itself fell from grace to its very end and demise because no less than the Emperor himself became obsessed with transporting huge rocks for his garden from a most remote province and in the end bankrupted the state itself.
 It can be said that each and every point in one life and indeed in a nation and culture has at its basis their own intrinsic valuation and place in balance and harmony with other facets of their direct and indirect environment and environments.

-Feng Shui!Tags: vantage points, Original Author, taoist beliefs, art, garden, victoria bc canada, chinese philosophies, Feng Shui, Chinese
+Feng Shui!Tags: vantage points, art, chinese philosophies, victoria bc canada, taoist beliefs, Feng Shui, garden, Chinese